deathworlders/online/content/books/deathworlders/chapter-15-forever-changed.md

 But he’d finally been able to visit, and now...

 Gabriel shifted, then woke.
 He blinked at his son, confused for a second, and then smiled.
-"Hey, *Amigo.*"
+"Hey, *Amigo."*

 Adam gave up on trying to be manly.
 He threw himself forward and felt Gabriel bring his free arm---the one without an IV drip in---up and around to hug him, albeit with a grunt of pain.